isomerpages/wsg-ssg-redirect/index.md

 notification: ""
 sections:
   - hero:
-      subtitle:SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, subtitle:and to allow you to find relevant info
+      subtitle:SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant info
       background: /images/hero-banner.png
       url: /contact-us/
   - infobar: